camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/twilio-webhook.md

 The **Twilio Webhook Connector** is an inbound Connector that enables you to start a BPMN process instance triggered by a [Twilio event](https://www.twilio.com/docs/usage/webhooks).

 :::note
-If you have used the **Twilio Webhook Connector** with a self-managed Camunda 8 configuration before the Connector SDK [0.7.0 release](https://github.com/camunda/connector-sdk/releases/tag/0.7.0), you might need to manually replace the element template.
-Please refer to the [update guide](/guides/update-guide/connectors/060-to-070.md) for more details.
+If you have used the **Twilio Webhook Connector** with a Self-Managed Camunda Platform 8 configuration before the Connector SDK [0.7.0 release](https://github.com/camunda/connector-sdk/releases/tag/0.7.0), you might need to manually replace the element template.
+Refer to the [update guide](/guides/update-guide/connectors/060-to-070.md) for more details.
 :::

 ## Create a Twilio Webhook Connector task